huyanh10tin/rails-chat/README.md

-# Humanbook
+# RailsBook

-A Facebook clone for the Bootcamp Ruby class.
+A social networking app for the Rails community!

 ## Required features